Hyper-diffusion on multiplex networks: Duplex networks and their two layers

-The spectral properties of $L^{[\alpha]}$ and $L^{[\alpha]}_{norm}$ are the usual spectral properties of un-normalised and normalised graph Laplacians \cite{chung1997spectral}.
-In particular $L^{[\alpha]}$ and $L^{[\alpha]}_{norm}$ are semidefinite positive with a zero eigenvalue of multiplicity equal to the number of connected component of the network in layer $\alpha$.
-Moreover, normalised Laplacian $L^{[\alpha]}_{norm}$ has eigenvalues smaller or equal to $2$.
+The two matrices $L^{[\alpha]}$ and $L^{[\alpha]}_{norm}$ obeys the usual spectral properties of un-normalised and normalised graph Laplacians \cite{chung1997spectral}.
+In particular $L^{[\alpha]}$ and $L^{[\alpha]}_{norm}$ are semi-definite positive with a zero eigenvalue of multiplicity equal to the number of connected component of the network in layer $\alpha$.
+Moreover, the normalised Laplacian $L^{[\alpha]}_{norm}$ has eigenvalues smaller or equal to $2$.